whiskeyjimbo/CheckMate/README.md

 ### High Availability Monitoring

-Groups support two monitoring modes that can be configured at group or check level:
+Groups support two monitoring modes that can be configured at different levels:

 - **All Mode (Default)**
   - Group is considered "up" if any host is responding
   - Rules only trigger when all hosts are down
-  - Ideal for redundant services
+  - For redundant services where one available host is sufficient

 - **Any Mode**
+  - Group monitoring tracks all hosts individually
   - Rules trigger when any host goes down
-  - Suitable for critical services where each host must be available
+  - Suitable for services where each host's availability is critical

+Rule modes can be configured at three levels (in order of precedence):
+1. Check level - Overrides group settings for specific checks
+2. Group level - Default for all checks in the group
+3. Default - Falls back to "all" mode if not specified

 ## Configuration